 Another big issue parents should evaluate is the coach or trainers’ experience.

 Does your coach or trainer have experience coaching or playing past high school [& I am not referring to intramural].

 There are so many coaches in America who have only played high school soccer at their highest level.
 Maybe a year at a Junior college and then started coaching youth with not much playing or coaching experience – which is a bad combination.

 I realize that everyone must start gaining experience somewhere and no one is born an expert.

 We have coaches with little to no real experience who are now teaching the game to others.

 Soccer coaches playing experience does matter

 So you might be asking, why is high school level of play not ‘good enough’ for coaching?

 From a purely developmental side, a player up to high school may know the game, how it’s played, its rules, and more.
-But they have yet to develop the other maturity markers of development to support their argument of being knowledgeable enough to be an expert.
+Although, they have yet to develop the other maturity markers of development to support their argument of being knowledgeable enough to be an expert.